 Have You Found Any Drug Paraphernalia?

-Do You Suspect Your Teen’s Friends Smoke Pot?
+Do You Suspect Your Teen’s Friends Smoke Weed?

 Are There Signs Your Teen Trying to Hide Her Marijuana Use?

-Studies even in foreign countries (away from our biased media continuously show the same results: The most recent analysis (June 2018) using data from three large studies in Australia and New Zealand found that adolescents who used marijuana regularly were significantly less likely than their non-using peers to finish high school or obtain a degree.
+Three large studies in Australia and New Zealand found that adolescents who used marijuana regularly were significantly less likely than their non-using peers to finish high school or obtain a degree.
 They also had a much higher chance of developing dependence, using other drugs, and attempting suicide.
-I can’t think of any responsbible parent who thinks the risks are worth granting teens free reign.
-At the first signs your teen is using marijuana, it goes without saying that you’re already too late to have the talk about the child being responsible and making wise decisions.
+I can’t think of any responsible parent who thinks the risks are worth granting teens free reign.
+At the first signs, your teen is using marijuana, it goes without saying that you’re already too late to have the talk about the child being responsible and making wise decisions.